j0eyv/ConditionalAccessBaseline/README.md

 ![IntuneManagement8](./images/IntuneManagement8.png)

-2: Select the folder where you stored the Modern Workplace Blueprint.
+2: Select the folder where you stored the conditional access policies.

 3: Decide if you want to import all the assignments or assign all policies yourself.